 The application deadline for admission to the professional phase of the program beginning in the fall semester is May 25.
 This deadline may be extended at the discretion of the program faculty.
 Applications for admission to the professional phase can be obtained from the program director.

 Students admitted to the professional phase of the program must complete a minimum of 1,200 hours of supervised clinical education experiences under the direct supervision of a clinical instructor.
 These experiences occur at on-and off-campus sites.
-Students are responsible for transportation and other costs associated with their participation in off-campus clinical experiences.
+Students are responsible for transportation and other costs associated with their participation in clinical education experiences.

 Decisions on admission to the professional phase of the program are made by the program faculty following review of each candidate's application.
 Meeting the minimum criteria for application does not guarantee admission to the professional phase of the program.
-Minimum satisfaction of the application criteria for the professional phase of the program consists of the following: